💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You should have (at least) one for each type of user based on their stage of awareness.
 Ideally, you should create a few options for each stage.

 Srish Agrawal of A1 Future Technologies warns that “if you have just one ad in place, more people will see that same ad more often, which will result in lower click rates and conversions and higher CPM costs.
-By running a wide range of ad copy and campaigns, you should be able to better manage your Facebook Ad frequency.”
+By running a wide range of ad copy and campaigns, you should be able to better manage your Facebook Ad frequency and lower you Facebook Ad CPM.”

 Yvonne Hall of HIVE Digital Strategy agrees and adds that “by monitoring your Facebook ad campaigns frequently, you will begin to see which ad variations are working and which ads people are seeing too frequently.
 Then, you can adjust and create similar or new ads in order to stay fresh while reaching your target market.”